liyunsheng13/DRT/README.md

 Please merge the dataset and the label into the same folder

 ### Evaluate DRT
-#### You can evaluate the model automatically by running the script below or just going to the next section
+#### You can evaluate the model automatically by running the script below.

 ```
 chmod +x test.sh